Scharlette Holdman

-Scharlette Holdman (December 11, 1946 – July 12, 2017) was an American death penalty abolitionist, anthropologist, and civil rights activist.
+Scharlette Jane Holdman (December 11, 1946 – July 12, 2017) was an American death penalty abolitionist, anthropologist, and civil rights activist.
 She earned the nickname "The Angel of Death Row" due to her work collaborating with attorneys representing death row inmates during the appeals process and defendants facing capital murder charges, especially in Florida in the 1980s.
 She also earned the nickname "The Mistress of Delay" for the impact her advocacy had on delaying the execution of death row inmates' sentences.
-Holdman called herself a "death penalty mitigation specialist" and also coined the term "mitigation specialist" to refer to people to whom defense attorneys would refer to gather information on a capital defendant's past.
+Holdman called herself a "death penalty mitigation specialist" and also coined the term "mitigation specialist" to refer to people to whom defense attorneys would refer to gather information on a capital defendant's past that would help prevent them from receiving the death penalty.

-While Holdman was not an attorney herself, she counseled and guided attorneys, providing strategies for those attorneys to prevent their clients from receiving death sentences.
+While Holdman was not an attorney herself, she counseled and guided capital defense attorneys, providing strategies for those attorneys to prevent their clients from receiving death sentences.
 Holdman's strategies involved mentoring attorneys on how to provide juries with holistic views of capital defendants' backgrounds.
 Holdman's work was considered highly influential to the American Bar Association's guidelines on defending capital defendants; Robert Dunham, former executive director of the Death Penalty Information Center, called Holdman's work the "model for life-history investigations" and stated that it set the "standard" that the American Bar Association continues to follow in death penalty cases.
-Holdman's efforts have been credited for the decline in the imposition of death sentences in the United States in the 2010s.
+According to The New York Times, Holdman's efforts have been "widely credited" for the decline in the imposition of death sentences in the United States in the 2010s.
 One defense attorney who worked with Holdman stated, "Scharlette's influence is so broad that anybody who is doing mitigation is informed by her, even if they've never heard of her.
 All roads lead back to her."

 Holdman was involved in numerous high-profile death penalty cases, including Unabomber Ted Kaczynski; surviving Boston Marathon bomber Dzhokhar Tsarnaev; Centennial Olympic Park bomber Eric Rudolph; Jared Lee Loughner, a mass murderer and attempted assassin of Gabby Giffords; and Khalid Sheikh Mohammed, a member of Al-Qaeda who helped orchestrate the September 11 attacks.
 In 1995, journalist and author David Von Drehle profiled Holdman and her work in his overview and critique of Florida's death penalty in the 1980s, Among the Lowest of the Dead: The Culture of Capital Punishment.